Diffusion Noise Feature: Accurate and Fast Generated Image Detection: Experiments

-\textbf{Cross-dataset generalization.} We found that when the training and testing datasets are from the same source, all three methods demonstrate good detection performance.
-Taking DIRE as an example, the DIRE detector trained on the LSUN-Bedroom Split or CelebA Split achieves accuracies of 92.6\% and 95.4\% respectively on the corresponding test sets.
-However, when tested on a test set from a different source than the training set, the accuracy of DIRE in cross-validation between LSUN-Bedroom Split and CelebA Split drops to 50.2\% and 67.5\% respectively.
-Of course, there are cases of good generalization, such as the DIRE trained on LSUN-Bedroom Split maintaining an 84.9\% accuracy on the ImageNet Split test set.
-In comparison, DNF achieves average accuracy of 97.1\% and average precision of 99.9\% in all cross-dataset generalization tests, demonstrating superior cross-dataset generalization performance compared to other methods.
-Especially, the DNF detector trained on the ImageNet Split achieves an average precision and accuracy of 99.9\% across the five test sets.
-The DNF detector trained on CNNSpot, which exhibits poorer generalization performance, achieves an average accuracy of 90.1\% and an average precision of 99.7\%.
-Considering that this training set only contains images generated by ProGAN and real images from ImageNet, it is indeed quite challenging for the model trained on CNNSpot to generalize to other datasets.
+When the training and testing datasets contain similar image content, all three methods perform excellently.
+Taking DIRE as an example, the DIRE detector trained on the LSUN-Bedroom Split or CelebA Split achieves accuracies of 92.6\% and 95.4\%, respectively, on the corresponding test sets.
+However, when the test set contains different content, the performance of the baseline methods drops significantly.
+Specifically, the accuracy of DIRE in cross-validation between LSUN-Bedroom Split and CelebA Split drops to 50.2\% and 67.5\%, respectively.
+In contrast, DNF exhibits excellent cross-dataset generalization by capturing the universal gap between real and generated images.
+It achieves an average accuracy of 96.2\% and an average AP of 99.8\% in cross-dataset validation.